HyperAgents/hmas/domains/logistics/create-organization/README.md

   + _Enhanced Customer Service_: Better handling of transportation and the overall logistics operation.
   + _Enhanced Efficiency_: Increase the cost-effectiviness of the transportation system, reduce overhead costs and simplify the order processing.

-Besides, the FL Logistics mirrors the composition of the SL Logistics and provides the following roles and responsibilities:
+Thus, the FL Logistics mirrors the composition of the SL Logistics and provides the following roles and responsibilities:
   1. _Human resources officer_: Hire, develop and look after employees.
   2. _Finance officer_: Ensure payable invoices are processed and payed, and receivable invoices payments are received.
   3. _Account manager_: Build and maintain a relationship with customers.
 Prospect and sell logistic services to industrial enterprises in France.